panique/mini/README.md

 chmod +x bootstrap.sh
 ```

-Run it!
-Boooooom.
+Run it, make 100% sure you are using it with *sudo*, otherwise it will result in a broken installation.
 Give it some minutes to perform all the tasks.
 And yes, you can thank me later :)

 ```bash
 sudo ./bootstrap.sh